-1 Labels and Data
+2 Labels and Data

 Labels are chosen by us.
 If they can be changed, what remains after the changes contains important information about the category of objects that the labels are labeling.
-Today, topology, geometry and vector spaces are defined in these category theory terms.
-We get topology if we demand the changes to be continuous bijections, geometry if we demand isometries and vector spaces if we demand the relabelings to be linear.
+Nowadays Category Theory provides a common language for most of mathematics.
+For example, Topology, Geometry and Vector Spaces are naturally defined as Categories.
+We get Topology if we demand the changes to be continuous bijections, Geometry if we demand isometries and Vector Spaces if we demand the relabelings to be linear.

 In principle any symbol could be used as a label.
 The symbol by itself is meaningless.
 The meaning is in the many.
 The meaning is in the relation of the symbols among themselves.
-This symbol as opposed to all other possible symbols labeling objects around it.
+One symbol as opposed to all other possible symbols labeling objects around it.
 That is what fixes the meaning.

 There is no shortage of labeling systems.
 Numerical labels are often useful, not only because there are infinitely many to choose from but also for their internal structures.
 However, one system of labels is singled out when thinking about data.
-The system of labels consisting of probability distributions over a given data space.
+The system of labels consisting of probability distributions over a given space of labels.
 Probability distributions provide a mechanism for encoding the relations among the observed data labels.